PatrickA94/Hermes-Analytics/README.md

 ### Amazon Scraper
 To run the scraper either run it in your IDE of choice or run ./amazon_scraper_v3.py in terminal(note that you have to be in the same directory the file is in).
 A json file with the data will be created in the same directory as the script.
 ### eBay Scraper
+Run the `eBay.py` file, result will output to `eBay-Scraped-Data.json`.